florianmarkusse/html-parser/README.md

 - `getParentNode`: Returns a pointer to the `ParentChild` structure.
 Returns `NULL` if there is no parent node.

-- `traverseDom`: Traverses the DOM structure from the specified node and returns the ID of the next node.
+- `flo_html_traverseDom`: Traverses the DOM structure from the specified node and returns the ID of the next node.
 Returns `0` if there are no more nodes to traverse.

 - `traverseNode`: Traverses the DOM structure of a specific to node with the given ID to traverse and returns the ID of the next node inside that specific node.
 Returns `0` if there are no more nodes in the specific node.